bagababaoglu/gqlfetch/README.md

 # gqlfetch
-Introspect GraphQL schema from a user defined server
+Introspect GraphQL schema from a user-defined server.
+It uses `github.com/suessflorian/gqlfetch` on the background.

 ## Flags